 RTI (Response to Intervention) is an early intervention strategy within general education and is also one way to identify students who need special education services.
 Schools can use RTI to help children who are struggling academically or behaviorally.
 One of the underlying premises of RTI is the possibility that a child’s struggles may be due to inadequacies in instruction or in the curriculum, currently or in the child’s past.

 MTSS (Multi-tiered System of Supports) incorporates much of RTI, and builds on it.
 MTSS addresses academic as well as the social, emotional, and behavioral development of children.
-MTSS is a framework for providing instruction to students.
+MTSS is a process for providing support for students who need additional support using a tiered approach.

 - Multi-Tiered System of Supports MDE